Learn more about our Advertising Disclosure

 • State regulator: You can check the status of a Nebraska moving license through the state’s public utilities commission.

-• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+• Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection, a no-cost choice with minimal coverage, as movers are liable for up to 60 cents per pound per item.
-For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you'd receive $18 (60 cents x 30 pounds).
+For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you’d receive $18 (60 cents x 30 pounds).
 For broader coverage, discuss alternatives with your moving company or consider consulting a third-party insurance provider.

 Where to live in Omaha